-BlazeAid is a volunteer-based organisation that works with families and individuals in rural Australia after natural disasters such as fires and floods.
-Working alongside the rural families, our volunteers help to rebuild fences that have been damaged or destroyed.
+Welcome to BlazeAid – a volunteer-based organisation that works with families and individuals in rural Australia after natural disasters such as fires and floods.
+Working alongside the rural families, our volunteers help to rebuild fences and other structures that have been damaged or destroyed.

 Equally important, volunteers also help to lift the spirits of people who are often facing their second or third flood event after years of drought, or devastating losses through bushfires.
 BlazeAid volunteers work in a disaster-affected area for many months, not only helping individuals and families, but also helping rebuild the local communities.

 Not just rebuilding fences, but helping rebuild lives.

 “We asked you to come help us rebuild our fences but you guys have done way more than that, you have helped us rebuild our broken community.
 For that we are forever grateful to you and all the amazing volunteers.”

 Give A Farming Family a Break -Blazeaid and Need For Feed come together to fight The BIG Dry in NSW, SA and Qld

 BlazeAiders and Need for Feed Volunteers and holiday/ beach house providers are urged to combine together to offer a farmer a hand on farm or/ and a break away to a well needed holiday to Kakadu, Sunshine Coast or Tassie!

 This would be away from their desperate daily plight feeding sheep and cattle on their drought stricken farms.

 NO or little rain is predicted by BOM for the next three months- there is a huge concern for the mental health of farmers as many are now at breaking point.

 Handy and commonsense volunteers would be feeding and watering stock on host farms alongside with them OR (after induction) while their owners take a clean break for a week to 10 days